Honestpuck/scriptorium/README.md

 `scriptorium` requires the `requests` and `inquirer` libraries.
 They can be installed by running `pip3 install requests` and `pip3 install inquirer`.

+Now pull down a copy of this repo so you can keep it up to date easily. `git clone git@github.com:Honestpuck/scriptorium.git` will do the trick.

-At that point you need to create the repositories, `text` and `xml`.
+At this point you need to create the repositories, `text` and `xml` in your git store.
 Create them as empty (and private if you are using a public repo store such as Github).

 Now create a directory `scripts` on your computer, cd into it and perform a git clone to pull down both repositories.
 Git will tell you you just pulled blank repositories.